mahonaisse/chess_game/README.md

 > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.

+For pieces.py, we tested isValidMove() for every chess piece which returns False for invalid moves, or calls on canMoveOrCapture() which returns True or "capture".
+For every chess piece, we tested valid and invalid moves.
+We tested that isValidMove() will return "capture" for pawn and knight.
+Pawn has special and more elaborate capture scenarios so we had multiple pawn tests.

+For player.py, we tested movePiece() for checked and invalid moves. movePiece() calls on the isCheckMate() function to check if the king can't get of check, can't block, and can't run.

  ## Unimplemented/Future Interfaces
 ```